-We've already covered the top blunders buyers can make during the negotiation process, but what about sellers (and their brokers)?
+We've covered the top blunders buyers can make during the negotiation process, but what about sellers, and their brokers?
 Here are some of the worst, from the experts.

 1. Don't blab about personal information

-This negotiating gaffe is typically committed by the seller’s agent--though buttoning your own lips may be the best way to prevent it.
+This negotiating gaffe is typically committed by the seller’s agent, and buttoning your own lips may be the best way to prevent it.

-“A seller’s broker needs to keep a lot of the personal reasons for selling confidential, because a well-prepared buyer’s broker will use all such information against the sellers when negotiating,” says Rodrigo Guzman of Rutenberg Realty.
+“A seller’s broker needs to keep a lot of the personal reasons for selling confidential, because a well-prepared buyer’s broker will use all such information against the sellers when negotiating,” says Rodrigo Guzman of Reuveni Real Estate.

-Yes, this sounds suspiciously like broker spin, but worth mentioning as it was by far the most repeated lament of the brokers we spoke to--and really, what have you got to lose by seeing if you can get a low offer up to an acceptable level?
+Yes, this sounds suspiciously like broker spin, but it's worth mentioning as it was by far the most repeated lament of the brokers we spoke to.
+And really, what have you got to lose by seeing if you can get a low offer up to an acceptable level?

-“Probably 75 to 85% of lowball offers end up being the deals that get done, and they get done within 5 to 10% of list price,” says Ariel Cohen of Prudential Douglas Elliman.
+“Probably 75 to 85 percent of low-ball offers end up being the deals that get done, and they get done within 5 to 10 percent of list price,” says Ariel Cohen of Douglas Elliman.

-“This shows a willingness to say, ‘I am serious about my price,’” says Brad Malow of Rutbenberg Realty. “’Please come back with a bit more of a serious offer.’”
+“This shows a willingness to say, ‘I am serious about my price,’” says Brad Malow of Douglas Elliman. “’Please come back with a bit more of a serious offer.’”

 3. Don't make a counteroffer that’s too small

-While sticking to your asking price can be an appropriately strategic response to a lowball offer, counteroffers that are too small risk backfiring.
+While sticking to your asking price can be an appropriately strategic response to a low-ball offer, counteroffers that are too small can backfire.

-When responding to an initial offer, a reduction of less than 1% of the asking price (for example, a $5,000 reduction on an $800k asking price) “is actually an insult to the buyer” that may drive him or her away, says Bevan Versfeld of Rutenberg Realty, whereas a reduction of 1 to 3% “shows your willingness to play ball.”
+When responding to an initial offer, a reduction of less than 1 percent of the asking price (for example, a $5,000 reduction on an $800,000 asking price) “is actually an insult to the buyer” that may drive him or her away, says Bevan Versfeld of DJK Residential, whereas a reduction of 1-3 percent “shows your willingness to play ball.”

 4. Don't focus exclusively on price